everydayhero/react-widgets/README.md

 ### Totals

-#### Funds Raised (Campaign)
+#### Funds Raised

-Displays the total funds raised for specified campaigns as a dollar amount.
-Either a single or multiple campaign uids can be provided to scope this widget.
+Displays the total funds raised for specified campaigns or page as a dollar amount.
+Either a single or multiple campaign uids OR a single page id can be provided to scope this widget.

 ##### Options

 - `campaignUid`: *optional* string campaign uid to filter results by campaign.
 - `campaignUids`: *optional* array of campaign uids to filter results by multiple campaigns.
+- `pageId`: *optional* string page id to filter results by page.
 - `renderIcon`: *optional* boolean.
 Set to `true` by default.
+- `offset`: *optional* number.
+Set to `0` by default.
 - `backgroundColor`: *optional* string.
 Not set by default.
 - `textColor`: *optional* string.
 Not set by default.
 - `format`: *optional* string.
 Set to `'0.00 a'` by default.
 [More format strings](http://numeraljs.com/).